 Dr. Melvin N. Johnson began his tenure as the seventh president of Tennessee State University in 2005.
 Before serving as president, Johnson served as provost and vice chancellor for academic affairs and as a tenured professor of economics at Winston-Salem State University.
 He taught at the U.S. Air Force Academy and completed a distinguished military career as a lieutenant colonel.
 Under Johnson's leadership, he was instrumental in continuing to bring positive national attention to the university by recognizing the Freedom Riders with honorary degrees, engaging the university in the Tennessee Campus Compact, positioning the university to receive national awards for community service and engagement, obtaining $8 million for Race to the Top Funds by President Obama, opening the university's doors to flood victims and businesses, and obtaining Community Engagement Classification by the Carnegie Foundation for the Advancement of Teaching.

-Dr. Portia Holmes Shields was appointed interim president of Tennessee State University on January 2, 2011.
+Dr. Portia Holmes Shields was appointed interim president of Tennessee State University on January 2, 2011 becoming the first woman to lead this historic institution in its 100-year history.
 Shields holds a Ph.D. in Early Childhood/ Elementary Education from the University of Maryland, a Master of Arts degree in Remedial Reading from George Washington University and a bachelor's degree in Elementary Education from District of Colombia Teachers College.
 She was awarded Post-Doctoral Fellowship to study in West Africa by the African-American Institute in New York City.
 Shields has served in various capacities in the field of education.
 At Howard University, she served as dean of the School of Education, director of Medical Education and Biomedical Communications.
 She also served as the first female president of Albany State University from 1996 to 2005.
 In 2007, she became the chief executive officer and chief academic officer at Concordia College until 2009.